lit/lit/packages/labs/motion/README.md

 for more information about the technique.

-The directive uses a reactive controller to coordinate measuring the DOM of the flip element.
+The directive uses a reactive controller to coordinate measuring the DOM of the `animate` element.
 The first layout is measured when the hosting element updates, and the last layout is measured when the hosting element renders and completes its update.